bgarret/guard-ftpsync/README.md

 # Author

-Plopbox was written by Benoit Garret, based on [Flopbox](http://github.com/vincentchu/guard-flopbox) by Vincent Chu.
+Ftpsync was written by Benoit Garret, based on [Flopbox](http://github.com/vincentchu/guard-flopbox) by Vincent Chu.